Embakasi North Constituency

-Embakasi North is a constituency in Kenya.
-It is one of seventeen constituencies in Nairobi County.
+Embakasi North is a constituency in Kenya and one of the seventeen constituencies in Nairobi County.
 Embakasi North includes five electoral wards: Kariobangi North, Dandora Area I, Dandora Area II, Dandora Area III, and Dandora Area IV.
 The constituency has an area of 5.50 km2.
 It was created prior to the 2013 election when Kasarani Constituency and Embakasi Constituency boundaries were revised.
+The constituency forms part of two sub-counties of Nairobi; Kariobangi North falls under Kasarani while the Dandora area is in Njiru.